mohammnas/randomwalks.github.io/_posts/2019-11-29-numerical-integration-through-gaussian-quadrature.md

 Here is some Python code which computes the integral $$\int_{-1}^{1} x^{8} + 42x^{7} dx$$ using Gaussian quadrature.
 The value for the fifth Legendre polynomial was simply from [Wikipedia](https://en.wikipedia.org/wiki/Legendre_polynomials), although it could be easily computed using Graham-Schmidt orthogonalization (I don't have enough time on my hands to write it all out!)

-We import the library Numpy and the "linalg" sub-package from the Scipy library, the latter of which is very useful for solving linear systems.
+We import the library Numpy and the "linalg" sub-package from the Scipy library; the latter of which is very useful for solving linear systems.

 ```python